Best Medicare Advantage Plans in Arizona (2026)

 We analyzed the best Arizona Medicare Advantage plans to find the top providers for each plan type.
 We evaluated CMS star ratings, premium costs and maximum out-of-pocket expenses to find insurers offering the strongest value and comprehensive coverage.

-SCAN Health Plan leads for HMO coverage with an impressive 4.5 CMS star rating and $0 monthly premium, plus the lowest maximum out-of-pocket limit at $2,250.
-Wellpoint offers the most competitive HMO-POS option with no monthly premium, though the $8,300 MOOP is higher.
-Humana's PPO plans also feature $0 monthly costs with a $7,850 out-of-pocket maximum, giving you network flexibility without premium expenses.
+SCAN Health Plan leads for HMO coverage with a 4.5 CMS star rating and $0 monthly premium, plus the lowest maximum out-of-pocket limit at $2,250.
+Wellpoint offers the most competitive HMO-POS option with no monthly premium, though the $8,300 MOOP is higher than other plan types.
+Humana's PPO plans also charge $0 monthly with a $7,850 out-of-pocket maximum, giving you network flexibility at no added cost.

 HMOSCAN Health Plan4.50$0$2,250SCAN Classic (HMO)